-The prize will be awarded at the Roman Archaeology Conference in Split in April 2020.
-Applicants should ensure a hard copy of their dissertation plus a letter of recommendation from the university reaches the Roman Society’s Secretary by 1 November 2019.
-Dissertations submitted for degrees awarded in academic years 2017-18 and 2018-19 may be submitted.
+The prize will be awarded at the Roman Archaeology Conference in London in April 2024.
+Applicants should ensure a hard copy of their dissertation plus a letter of recommendation from the university reaches the Roman Society’s Secretary by 1 November 2023 (extended to 15 November).
+Digital copies by email are also accepted.
+Dissertations submitted for degrees awarded in academic years 2021-22 and 2022-23 may be submitted.
 The dissertation will be returned after judging.
-The successful applicant will be notified in January 2020.
+The successful applicant will be notified in January 2024.

 Dissertations should be sent to:

 Dr Fiona Haarer

 Reports of previous prize winners may be found here.